onissan/dxf_to_kicad_mod/README.md

 * it only support lines.
 In the future, I may add more shape support (by converting the shapes to lines, including arcs)
 * each line must connect with another line beginning or end point very precisely, as the algorithm searches the points location only.
 It is okay if shapes overlap as long as start or end coordinates of the lines is unique.
+* pads are not created, thus you'd need to go into the foorprint and place them yourself.

 ## how to use
 ### install python